Rosice: Geography

 Rosice is located about 18 km southwest of Brno.
 It lies mostly in the Boskovice Furrow valley.
 The northwestern part of the municipal territory extends into the Křižanov Highlands and includes the highest point of Rosice at 454 m above sea level.
 The Bobrava River flows through the town.

 History

 The first written mention of Rosice is from 1259.
-The most prominent owners of the estate were the Zierotins, who acquired it in 1562 and built a castle here.
+The most prominent owners of the estate were the Zierotin family, who acquired it in 1562 and had built here a castle.
 In 1907, Rosice was promoted to a town by Franz Joseph I of Austria.

 Transport

 The D1 motorway from Prague to Brno runs northeast of Rosice, just outside the municipal territory.
-The I/23 road, which connects the D1 motorway with Třebíč, passes through the town.
+The I/23 road, which connects the D1 motorway with Třebíč, runs through the town.

 Rosice is located on the railway line Brno–Třebíč.

 Sport

-The local football club FC Slovan Rosice plays in the Moravian-Silesian Football League (3rd tier of the Czech football league system).
+The local football club FC Slovan Rosice plays in the lower amateur tiers.